lord-vesel/dcs-doc/en/dev-docs/ah64d/aws.md

 ##### Performance Inhibits

-     INHIBIT           CONDITION                           CORRECTIVE ACTION
+- **BAL LIMIT:**

     The required weapon aiming
+solution exceeds the ballistics processing capability.

-                                                           If tactically feasible, engage the target at a closer BAL LIMIT          solution exceeds the ballistics
+    - If tactically feasible, engage the target at a closer range.
-                                                           range.
-                       processing capability.

-Safety Inhibits
+##### Safety Inhibits

-     INHIBIT           CONDITION                           CORRECTIVE ACTION
+- **ALT LAUNCH:**

-                       A missile launch or a rocket        The gun may be fired 2 seconds after the missile ALT LAUNCH
+    A missile launch or a rocket
-                       salvo is already in progress.       launch or rocket salvo is complete.
+salvo is already in progress.

+    - The gun may be fired 2 seconds after the missile launch or rocket salvo is complete.

+- **AZ LIMIT:**

-                       The gun turret is at an azimuth     Adjust the aircraft heading as necessary to bring the AZ LIMIT          limit and cannot reach the          weapon aiming solution within the azimuth limits of weapon aiming solution.             the gun turret.
+    The gun turret is at an azimuth limit and cannot reach the weapon aiming solution.

+    - Adjust the aircraft heading as necessary to bring the weapon aiming solution within the azimuth limits of the gun turret.

+- **COINCIDENCE:**

+    The gun is out of coincidence
+from the weapon aiming
+solution.

-                       The gun is out of coincidence       Wait for the gun to reach the weapon aiming solution.
+    - Wait for the gun to reach the weapon aiming solution.
-  COINCIDENCE          from the weapon aiming              If inhibit message remains, the gun may have
-                       solution.                           experienced a failure and should be de-actioned.
+If inhibit message remains, the gun may have experienced a failure and should be de-actioned.

+- **EL LIMIT:**

+    The gun turret is at an elevation limit and cannot reach the weapon aiming solution.

-                                                         Adjust the aircraft pitch attitude as necessary to bring The gun turret is at an elevation the weapon aiming solution within the elevation limits EL LIMIT          limit and cannot reach the of the gun turret (e.g., pitch the nose up when weapon aiming solution.
-                                                         engaging a target at long range).
+    - Adjust the aircraft pitch attitude as necessary to bring the weapon aiming solution within the elevation limits of the gun turret (e.g., pitch the nose up when engaging a target at long range).

+- **LOS INVALID:**

-                       The line-of-sight of the selected   Select a different sight for engagement. sight is invalid or has failed;     If using HMD as the sight and the LOS Reticle is LOS INVALID
+    The line-of-sight of the selected sight is invalid or has failed;
+and cannot provide a weapon
+aiming solution to the gun.

+    - Select a different sight for engagement.
-                       and cannot provide a weapon         flashing, adjust the helmet position to within the slew aiming solution to the gun.         limits of the assigned NVS sensor (PNVS or TADS).
+If using HMD as the sight and the LOS Reticle is flashing, adjust the helmet position to within the slew limits of the assigned NVS sensor (PNVS or TADS).

+- **SAFE:**

     The master armament state is
-       SAFE            currently set to SAFE; weapons      Set the A/S button on the Armament Panel to ARM. cannot be fired.
+currently set to SAFE; weapons cannot be fired.

+    - Set the A/S button on the Armament Panel to ARM.

-WPN Gun (GUN) Format
+### WPN Gun (GUN) Format

 When the gun is selected for employment within the crewstation, the WPN page will be set to GUN format.